-As soon as it got dark the Air Raid Precautions (ARP) came into effect, enforced by ARP men, also known as Air Raid Wardens.
-In an ARP poster advertising for recruits, all recruits are described as wardens.
+As soon as it got dark the Air Raid Precautions (ARP) came into effect, enforced by what were known as the ARP wardens.
+In my family, we knew them as the ARP men, although in an ARP poster advertising for recruits, all recruits are described as wardens.

-ARP men were either too old or infirm for military service or in reserved occupations.
-They wore black battle dress and trousers and a steel helmet painted black with the letters ARP painted in white on the front.
-Each one carried a police whistle and a torch, a haversack that held a first aid kit, and their own gas mask.
+Each ARP warden carried a police whistle and a torch, a haversack that held a first aid kit, and their own gas mask.

-He did more: He would patrol his streets all night to watch for incendiary bombs being dropped and starting house fires whilst the householders were hiding away in their shelters.
+He did more: He would patrol his streets all night to watch for dropped incendiary bombs starting house fires whilst the householders were hiding away in their shelters.

-Horror of horrors if the Warden called out, "Put that light out at No.10", because if you lived in number 10, all the neighbours knew you were endangering their lives too!
+Horror of horrors if the ARP man called out, "Put that light out at No.10", because if you lived in number 10, all the neighbours knew that you were endangering their lives too!
 You certainly made every effort to find the source of the chink of light which was causing the ire of the ARP Warden.

 Everyone had to leave their front and back doors unlocked at night so that if the house was hit by a bomb the rescue people could get in and deal with casualties.
 It was human nature for some people to take the opportunity to rob their neighbours.
 So part of wardens' duties were to act as special constables.
 Houses and shops that had been bombed had a large sign stating "Looters will be shot".
 I'm not sure if anybody was actually shot, but it was fair warning.